-Top 3 Issues Affecting American Firefighters
+Top 3 Critical Issues Affecting American Firefighters

 The dedicated volunteers and professionals of local American fire departments are some of the finest men and women among us.
 They serve for one purpose: To risk their lives to save others.
 Whether the emergency is a house fire, car accident or a catastrophic attack on American soil, American firefighters readily sacrifice their own wellbeing to secure the safety of others.
-Unfortunately, these brave public servants are often left out of our political process which has left local fire departments underfunded, undermanned and underappreciated.
+Unfortunately, these brave public servants are often left out of our political process which has left local fire departments underfunded, undermanned and under-appreciated.

 For too long fire departments have not been given the proper attention they need from local government leaders which has lead to widespread issues in the firefighting profession.
+What is the biggest issue facing fire services today?
+We have identified 3 current problems in the fire service that are impacting firefighters.

-The Top 3 Issues Facing American Firefighters
+The Top 3 Critical Issues Facing American Firefighters

 The unfortunate reality for American firefighters is that the compensation they receive often does not reflect the level of personal risk and sacrifice these public servants make every day.
 Public servants like firefighters who readily throw themselves in harm’s way to protect others deserve fair and competitive compensation.
 Furthermore, under-compensating firefighters has led to fewer recruits.